Fbada006/ImdbTestApp/README.md

 One of the biggest issues with the app is that I did not work with a UI designer, meaning the UI could use a lot of improvements.
 With more time, I would have used something like
 Dribble to get a good design.
 There is also another challenge with the fact that `Jetpack Compose Navigation` has certain limitations making it difficult to debug in case of an error but these are all problems that were surmounted by searching for information online and learning.
+There is also an issue where the `LazyColumn` does not return to its original position once the user clicks into and out of the details screen.
+I know that I can solve this using the `ListState` but I have been unable to do so as of yet.

 ```